Why CxO’s must embrace modern cybersecurity practices

 An ineffective approach to cybersecurity often leads to bad investments and poor decisions.

-Few challenges that limit cybersecurity’s impact on business as put forth by Gartner –
+A few challenges that limit cyber security’s impact on business, as put forth by Gartner –

-• Real failures are not getting enough attention to productively change behavior.
+- Real failures are not getting enough attention to change behavior productively.

 The COVID-19 disconnect is a wake-up call for CIOs, CISOs, and IT executives about the critical need to address cybersecurity as a business decision in a business context.